 All travel using CFA funds must be within the standard government per diem rates for lodging and for meals and incidental expenses.
-Government per diem rates can be found at: http://www.gsa.gov/portal/category/21287.
+Government per diem rates can be found at: Per diem rates | GSA.
 CFA funds will not pay for tips, meal service or bar charges.